moyehiacs2000/VT-Guide-App/README.md

    - Our application contains three options to help the user to know information about the statue
      - #option 1 </B> ( Realtime Face Detection )
        - While touring the museum, the user can use this option and point the phone's camera at the statue to identify it, and then a video of this statue will appear.
+     - #option 2 </B> ( Realtime Face Detection )
+       - With this option, the app can recognize the statue from a photo in the user's gallery, and then a video of that statue will appear.
+     - #option 3 </B> ( Recommended Statues )
+       - Through this option, We show the most important and famous statues to the user to read information about them and watch their video